MarcelZama/Data-Science/README.md

 #### *GDPR*

-The General Data Protection Regulation (GDPR) is a comprehensive data protection law in the European Union (EU) that aims to give individuals more control over their personal data.
+The General Data Protection Regulation (GDPR) is a comprehensive data protection law in the European Union (EU) that aims to give individuals more control over their data.
 When it comes to machine learning (ML) and data science activities, GDPR imposes certain obligations and considerations.
 Here are key points related to GDPR compliance in the context of machine learning and data science:

 1. Lawful Basis for Processing: